Michael Green Interviews... Eleanor Richardson

-Here is a Q & A with singer songwriter Eleanor Richardson.
-She talks about her experiences in music.
+Originally posted on April 15th 2020 here is a Q & A with singer-songwriter Eleanor Richardson.
+She talked about her experiences in music.

 Where did it all start for you getting into music?

 As far as being into music, my parents raised me on Nirvana, Pearl Jam and many more of the bands I love today.
 I think I first picked up a guitar when I was 8 or 9.
 I was absolutely obsessed with Avril Lavigne, so I guess she was the first influence I had who made me want to be a musician.
 My late Grandad was a very skilled guitarist, so whenever we used to go and visit him he used to teach me bits and bobs, as well as having acoustic guitar lessons at school; learning how to play Scarborough Fair and other such songs.
 I started having electric guitar lessons with the very talented Robbie Miller when I was about 10, for a couple of years.
 Learning with Robbie was my first exposure to recording; we made an E.P when I was 12 which I’ve still got kicking around somewhere.
 It’s interesting to listen back on it.
 Who are your influences?
 I have a few influences for different things.
 Vocally I tend to take inspiration from grunge artists.
 I like the raspiness in a female vocal.
 I think it adds a certain intimacy to a voice.
 I’ve always loved Ben Howard’s style of writing lyrics and playing guitar; so I definitely take a lot of inspiration from him.
 The songs I perform tend to be a very different mix of vocals varying from soft and high to husky and lower.
 Some of my musical influences in terms of style are The Murder Capital, Wolf Alice, Novo Amor and many others.
 I like to put my own twist on things, so I think having a variety of influences is really important.

 With your music where do you tend to get your inspiration from e.g how do you start your songs & what's your process?